lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 custom `axis_aspect_ratio` which determines our field of view.
 This input is not necessary, but provides a better view of our data.

 We will be using the greedy algorithm.
+For more information on how it works, please refer to the :ref:`Pylake kymotracking tutorial<track_greedy>`.
 The `threshold` should typically be chosen somewhere between the expected baseline photon count and the photon count of a true track (note that you can see the local photon count between square brackets while hovering over the kymograph).
 The `track width` should roughly be set to the expected spot size (in the spatial dimension) of a track.
 The `window` should be chosen such that small gaps in a track can be overcome, but not so large that spurious